 Find out more about our Reconciliation Action Plan and the work we do to support Indigenous Australians' financial wellbeing.

 This includes visiting remote communities to help them find their super and learn more about how to make the most of their super.

-We began as one of Australia’s first public sector funds, and are now open for all Australians to join.
+We began as one of Australia’s first public sector funds, and as part of Australian Retirement Trust, we take care of Queensland Government employees and their families.
 So we’re proud to recognise Australians who are making an extraordinary difference and supporting our communities.

 Every day, our members working in fire, rescue, and emergency services go above and beyond to serve and protect our community.
 By partnering with these awards, we are proud to recognise the outstanding contributions of the dedicated people of Queensland’s Fire and Emergency Services (QFES).